- Violent Deaths

 Purpose and Organization of This Report

-Indicators of School Crime and Safety: 2017 is organized into sections that delineate specific concerns to readers.
+Indicators of School Crime and Safety: 2018 is organized into sections that delineate specific concerns to readers.
 The sections cover violent deaths; nonfatal student and teacher victimization; school environment; fights, weapons, and illegal substances; fear and avoidance; discipline, safety, and security measures; and campus safety and security.
-This year's report also includes a spotlight section on topics related to security staff in K–12 public schools, teacher training on school safety and discipline, and school environment and student learning.
+This year’s report also includes a spotlight section on topics related to youth opioid use, perceptions of bullying, and active shooter incidents in educational settings.
 Each section contains a set of indicators that, taken together, describe a distinct aspect of school crime and safety.
 Where available, data on crimes that occur outside of school grounds are offered as a point of comparison.1 Supplemental tables for each indicator provide more detailed breakouts and standard errors for estimates.
 A reference section and a glossary of terms appear at the end of the report.

-The indicators in this report are based on information drawn from a variety of independent data sources, including national and international surveys of students, teachers, principals, and postsecondary institutions and universe data collections from federal departments and agencies and international organizations.
-The sources include BJS, NCES, the Federal Bureau of Investigation, the Centers for Disease Control and Prevention, the Office of Postsecondary Education, and the Organization for Economic Cooperation and Development.
+The indicators in this report are based on information drawn from a variety of independent data sources, including national surveys of students, teachers, principals, and postsecondary institutions and universe data collections from federal departments and agencies.
+The sources include BJS, NCES, the Federal Bureau of Investigation, the Centers for Disease Control and Prevention, the Office of Postsecondary Education, and the National Institute on Drug Abuse of the U.S. Department of Health and Human Services.
 Each data source has an independent sample design, data collection method, and questionnaire design, or is the result of a universe data collection.

 The combination of multiple, independent sources of data provides a broad perspective on school crime and safety that could not be achieved through any single source of information.
 However, readers should be cautious when comparing data from different sources.
 While every effort has been made to keep key definitions consistent across indicators, differences in sampling procedures, populations, time periods, and question phrasing can all affect the comparability of results.
-For example, both Indicators 20 and 21 report data on selected security and safety measures used in schools.
-Indicator 20 uses data collected from a survey of public school principals about safety and security practices used in their schools during the 2015–16 school year.
+For example, both Indicators 19 and 20 report data on selected security and safety measures used in schools.
+Indicator 19 uses data collected from a survey of public school principals about safety and security practices used in their schools during the 2015–16 school year.
 The schools range from primary through high schools.
-Indicator 21, however, uses data collected from 12- through 18-year-old students residing in a sample of households.
-These students were asked whether they observed selected safety and security measures in their school in 2015; however, they may not have known whether, in fact, the security measure was present.
+Indicator 20, however, uses data collected from 12- through 18-year-old students residing in a sample of households.
+These students were asked whether they observed selected safety and security measures in their school in 2017; however, they may not have known whether, in fact, the security measure was present.
 In addition, different indicators contain various approaches to the analysis of school crime data and, therefore, will show different perspectives on school crime.
 For example, both Indicators 2 and 3 report data on theft and violent victimization at school based on the National Crime Victimization Survey and the School Crime Supplement to that survey, respectively.
 While Indicator 2 examines the number of incidents of victimization, Indicator 3 examines the percentage or prevalence of students who reported victimization.
+Finally, some indicators in this report are based on data from different sources than have been used in previous Indicators reports.
+This is due to data availability or efforts to improve analytic methodology or comparability.
 Table A provides a summary of some of the variations in the design and coverage of sample surveys used in this report.

 |Survey||Sample||Year of survey||Reference time period||Indicators|